jpcaruana/last_crusader/README.md

 - You are better connected
 - You are in control

-Requires at least Elixir 11.0 with OTP 22.0.
+Requires at least Elixir 11.0 with OTP 22.

-Works fine with latest Elixir/OTP.
+Works fine with latest Elixir/OTP, including OTP 24.

 ## Todo